markdohle/react-shopping-cart/README.md

 Make use of the ```filter``` and ```map``` functions to find elements in an array Remember that the ```innerHtml``` property contains all elements within a specific HTML tag Make sure to update the state properly using the spread operator

+## Extending the program
+A close example would be unattended stockroom inventory management.
+If the maintenance department has room of air filters organized on numbered shelves, then the user of the app could choose a shelf and see the inventory on that shelf.
+If he took an item off the shelf, then he could click the add to cart button and take the filter off the shelf.
+The inventory would go down and the next person who comes in to take a filter would no longer see the filter in inventory.

+The code could be adjusted for someone added a filter to the shelf.
+He could type in the product information and the location information(shelf name) and click submit to add an item to the shelf.